Chain recurrent shifts on trees: Characterization of chain recurrent backward shifts on trees

-\begin{example} The simplest weighted shift to consider is when all the weights are the same, which is to consider a scalar mulitple of the unweighted backward shift $B$.
+\begin{example} The simplest weighted shift to consider is when all the weights are the same, which is to consider a scalar multiple of the unweighted backward shift $B$.
 Let $\lambda\in \K$ be non-zero.
 Then the weight sequence defined by $\lambda_v=\lambda$ for each $v\in V$ corresponds to the \emph{Rolewicz operator} $\lambda B$, named after the important work of Rolewicz in \cite{Rolewicz}.
 As shown in \cite[Example 2.5]{GrossePapahypercyclic}, any Rolewicz operator is bounded on $\ell^1(V)$, while it is bounded on $\ell^p(V)$, $1<p<\infty$ or on $c_0(V)$ if and only if $\sup_{v\in V} |\Child(v)|<\infty$.
+The conditions in Theorem \ref{unrooted theorem} can be simplified when considering a Rolewicz operator with the following result.